WP-Autoplugin/wp-autoplugin/README.md

 - Generate plugins using AI
 - Fix and extend existing plugins
 - Full control over the generation process
-- Support for multiple AI models (OpenAI, Anthropic, Google Gemini, xAI Grok), and any OpenAI-compatible custom API
+- Support for multiple AI models (OpenAI, Anthropic, Gemini, Grok), and any OpenAI-compatible custom API
 - View the list of generated plugins for easy management

 ---